-- Add 1.0 mL deionized water to the bottle containing lyophilized Serum Matrix. - Mix well.
-Allow at least 10 minutes for complete reconstitution. - Leftover reconstituted Serum Matrix should be stored at ≤-20°C for up to one month. -) Kits designed for non-serum/plasma samples (e.g., urine, CSF) or samples that require a significant dilution (at least 1:20) do not require serum matrix. - For non-serum/plasma samples, the appropriate medium (e.g., cell culture medium) should be added instead of serum matrix. - In the absence of appropriate medium or when using a blank, assay buffer can be used. - For cell/tissue homogenates, the final cell or tissue homogenate should be prepared in a buffer that has a neutral pH, contains minimal detergents or strongly denaturing agents and has an ionic strength close to physiological concentrations.
+- This step is required for serum or plasma samples only. - Add 1.0 mL deionized water to the bottle containing lyophilized serum matrix. - Mix well.
+Allow at least 10 minutes for complete reconstitution. - Leftover reconstituted serum matrix should be stored at ≤-20°C for up to one month. - Kits designed for non-serum/plasma samples (e.g., urine, CSF) or samples that require a significant dilution (at least 1:20) do not require serum matrix. - For non-serum/plasma samples, the appropriate medium (e.g., cell culture medium) should be added instead of serum matrix. - In the absence of appropriate medium or when using a blank, assay buffer can be used. - For cell/tissue homogenates, the final cell or tissue homogenate should be prepared in a buffer that has a neutral pH, contains minimal detergents or strongly denaturing agents and has an ionic strength close to physiological concentrations.

 ) Normalize the sample protein concentration with lysis buffer according to the protocol.
-For example, dilute sample to 0.8 μ g/ μ L with lysis buffer.
-Then dilute the 0.8 μ g/ μ L sample 1:1 with kit Assay Buffer.
-The matrix here is then a 1:1 dilution of lysis buffer with kit assay buffer and the protein concentration is now 0.4 μ g/ μ L.
+For example, dilute sample to 0.8 $\mu g/\mu L$ with lysis buffer.
+Then dilute the 0.8 $\mu g/\mu L$ sample 1:1 with kit assay buffer.
+The matrix here is then a 1:1 dilution of lysis buffer with kit assay buffer and the protein concentration is now 0.4 $\mu g/\mu L$.